dagu-org/dagu/README.md

 ### 2. Create a new DAG

 Create a DAG by clicking the `New DAG` button on the top page of the web UI.
-Input `example.yaml` in the dialog.
+Input `example` in the dialog.

 *Note: DAG (YAML) files will be placed in `~/.dagu/dags` by default.
 See [Admin Configuration](#admin-configuration) for more detail.*